rcemper/IRIS-WsockClient-internal/README.md

 $ docker-compose exec iris iris session iris
 USER>
 ```
-The example uses the WSS.EchoServer (a derivate from former SAMPLES in Caché).
+The example uses the WSS.EchoServer (a derivate of former SAMPLES in Caché).
 The default assumption is to have Client and Server on the same system & namespace.
-But if you have some other echo server (e.g. ws://echo.websocket.org)
+But if you have some other echo server (e.g. wss://echo.websocket.org)
-you just pass the URL as param.
+you just pass the URL as a parameter.

 ### Testing
 Start it by